DynProto: Dynamic Prototype Evolution for Out-of-Distribution Detection: Conclusion

 \section{Conclusion}

 We introduced DynProto, a test-time OOD detection framework that dynamically constructs OOD prototypes during inference, without requiring additional training or predefined OOD labels.
 DynProto exploits the tendency of OOD samples to cluster in the feature space.
 It uses easily detectable OOD instances as anchors and identifies harder cases through class-wise caching and clustering-based prototype aggregation.
 Extensive experiments across a range of OOD benchmarks demonstrate the effectiveness and robustness of our approach.
-The core idea behind DynProto is general and could be extended to broader vision tasks, which will be explored in future work.
+We believe that DynProto can be extended to broader vision tasks, which will be explored in future work.